Dynatrace-Asad-Ali/Dynatrace-ActiveGate-AzureVM-TF/README.md

     Update your Azure subscription information in this file

 * **azure-user-data.sh**
-    Update this file to put wget command for the activegate for your Dynatrace tenat
+    Update this file to put wget command for the activegate for your Dynatrace tenant

 * **linux-vm-variables.tf**
     Update this file if you want to change the flavor of Linux used.
 By default, it is going to use Ubuntu 18.04